Rego Park: Police and crime

 Rego Park and Forest Hills are patrolled by the 112th Precinct of the NYPD, located at 68-40 Austin Street.
 The 112th Precinct ranked 6th safest out of 69 patrol areas for per-capita crime in 2010.
-The area's low crime rate is attributed to its seclusion and reputation as a "suburb within the city".
-As of 2018, with a non-fatal assault rate of 14 per 100,000 people, Rego Park and Forest Hills's rate of violent crimes per capita is less than that of the city as a whole.
+DNAinfo attributed the area's low crime rate to its seclusion and reputation as a "suburb within the city" As of 2018, with a non-fatal assault rate of 14 per 100,000 people, Rego Park and Forest Hills's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 102 per 100,000 people is lower than that of the city as a whole.

 The 112th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 91.5% between 1990 and 2018.
 The precinct reported 0 murders, 18 rapes, 41 robberies, 53 felony assaults, 69 burglaries, 403 grand larcenies, and 37 grand larcenies auto in 2018.

+In May 2026, a crime spree of vandalism with antisemitic graffiti and swastikas in Rego Park and Forest Hills struck several synagogues, including Congregation Machane Chodosh and the Rego Park Jewish Center, along with homes, businesses and vehicles.
+New York public officials condemned the actions as hate crimes, including Mayor Zohran Mamdani, who called the incidents "a deliberate act of antisemitic hatred meant to instill fear", and Governor Kathy Hochul.
+The New York City Police Department released video of four suspects sought in the incidents.